On the relation between time-reversed acoustics and Green's function retrieval in space-variant and in time-variant materials: Time-reversed acoustics and Green's function retrieval in inhomogeneous, time-invariant materials

 Note that once the field has focused at ${\bf x}_A$ and $t=0$, there is no sink to absorb the focused field, hence, the wave field continues its propagation \cite{Derode2003JASA}.
 Hence, the focused field acts as a source which emits waves into the inhomogeneous material, see Figure \ref{Figure1}(c).
 In other words, the focused field at $t=0$ is a virtual source for the field for $t>0$.

 Let us now review the mathematics behind time-reversed acoustics, using the representation of equation (\ref{eq1616}) as the starting point \cite{Fink2001IP}.
 We start by assuming that the boundary ${\cal S}$ is sufficiently smooth and that the material at and outside ${\cal S}$ is homogeneous, with parameters $\alpha_0$, $\beta_0$ and $c_0$.
-Then the contribution of the two terms under the integral in equation (\ref{eq1616}) are nearly identical (but with opposite signs) \cite{Wapenaar2005JASA}.
+Then, in the high-frequency regime, the contribution of the two terms under the integral in equation (\ref{eq1616}) are identical (but with opposite signs) \cite{Wapenaar2005JASA}.
 Hence, we obtain

 Inside ${\cal S}$, we define a source function $s({\bf x},t)=\delta({\bf x}-{\bf x}_A)s_0(t)$, which is a point source at ${\bf x}={\bf x}_A$ with source wavelet $s_0(t)$.
 From equations (\ref{eq31x}) and (\ref{eq31xg}) (with $t_A=0$) it follows that the response to this source, observed at ${\bf x}'$ on ${\cal S}$, is given by $P({\bf x}',t)={\cal G}_x({\bf x}',{\bf x}_A,t,0)*_ts_0(t)$ (Figure \ref{Figure1}(a)).
 Convolving both sides of equation (\ref{eq1515}) with the time-reversal of the source wavelet and substituting equation (\ref{eqghom}) into the left-hand side yields